What You Need to Know About Cutting and Slicing Machine Setter, Operator, or Tender

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-Job Outlook for Cutting and Slicing Machine Setters, Operators, and Tenders
+Are There Job Opportunities for Cutting and Slicing Machine Setters, Operators, and Tenders?

-In 2016, there was an estimated number of 63,600 jobs in the United States for Cutting and Slicing Machine Setter, Operator, or Tender.
+There were about 63,600 jobs for Cutting and Slicing Machine Setter, Operator, or Tender in 2016 (in the United States).
 There is little to no growth in job opportunities for Cutting and Slicing Machine Setter, Operator, or Tender.
 The BLS estimates 6,800 yearly job openings in this field.

 The states with the most job growth for Cutting & Slicing Machine Operator are Nevada, Utah, and Arizona.
 Watch out if you plan on working in Delaware, Maine, or Kansas.
 These states have the worst job growth for this type of profession.